computer-lab/ctf/README.md

 attack/defend competition where teams must both patch their own vulnerable systems and try to exploit others.
-In recent years, other groups have developed different flavors of CTF to suit different audiences, and the CTF has become an alternative to the product-oriented "Hackathon" model.
+In recent years, other groups have developed different flavors of CTF to suit different audiences, and the CTF has become an alternative to the product-oriented "Hackathon" game popular in Silicon Valley.

 The Computer Lab CTF will introduce three main twists: